daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 However, this is not the core *Economics* module (bee2038: Microeconomics II).
 If you want  a more precise, theoretically complete and mathematically rigorus treatment of this material,  particularly if you are studying Economics and/or want to go to postgraduate study in a related field you probably should switch to that module.

-Further suggested maths resources are given below, under [Other maths resources].
+Further suggested maths resources are given below, under (#Other-maths-resources).

 [comment]: <> (2024EE)